ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 I would recommend putting all of the steps below to a `Rakefile` and let [`rake`](https://github.com/ruby/rake) be the tool that define your build steps, especially because we are using various tools here during the build.
-Using rake will make it easier for developers to run the build locally before committing them.
+Using rake will make it easier for developers to run the build steps locally and make sure that they are successful before committing them.

 Here are the typical build steps that you should have in sequential order: